ADPETAT2999/adventure_game_base_oop/README.md

 ## Getting Started
 ### Prerequisites
-- Python 3.x installed on your computer
+- Python 3.x installed on your computerx
 - A text editor or IDE (like PyCharm, VSCode etc.)

 ### How to run the game